rohatgiy/nutrient/README.md

 # Welcome to nütrient!

-nütrient is daily nutritional requirement tracker for your personal use.
+nütrient is a daily nutritional requirement tracker for your personal use.
 It can help you optimize your diet and ensure you are eating healthily each and every day.
 Try it out [here](https://nutritracker.herokuapp.com)!

 <img width="1440" alt="Screen Shot 2021-01-02 at 8 34 12 PM" src="https://user-images.githubusercontent.com/55343494/103469977-f7c09480-4d39-11eb-90a5-8f3229c20270.png">